gye-tgm/trackit/README.md

 pip -r install requirements.txt
 ```

+Creating the database is not hard:
 ```
 (venv) > python
 >>> from app import db
 >>> db.create_all()
 ```

+The `scripts/helper.py` script might also be helpful

 Notes:
 * `Admin` page can only be accessed by admins obviously.